aycabas/OneProductivityHub-TeamsFX-WomenInTechConf/Labs/05-Test_your_tab.md

 ![One Productivity Hub app](/Labs/Images/OneProductivityHub-final.gif)

+---
-> **📌 NOTE 📌 :** Try to add some calendar events, tasks and e-mails in your M365 Developer tenant account.
+**📌 NOTE 📌 :** Try to add some calendar events, to-do tasks and file folders in your M365 Developer tenant account.
 Your "One Productivity Hub" will look awesome that way! 🌟

+---
 ## References
 - Microsoft Docs - [Build a Microsoft Teams tab with the Microsoft Graph Toolkit](https://cda.ms/1Jh)